mishukaur/Tic-Tac-Toe/README.md

 - player can pick spots on board using letters of alphabet
 - player cannot input a spot that is already taken or else turn will be skipped
 - problem: when either player or program wins, does not print "You win!" or "You lost!".
 Ends in error: local variables playerpoints or AIpoints referenced before assignment
+- problem: code is repetitive ; could be simplified